NawidH05/financial-tracker/README.md

 ## Personal Finance Tracker

-    A simple web app to track your income and expenses, visualize them with interactive charts, and store everything securely in MongoDB Atlas.
+   A simple Python-based finance tool that helps users manage income, expenses, and calculate savings.
+It provides a breakdown of spending by category and generates insights for better budgeting decisions.

 ## Features